Skip Ribbon Commands

 The Circular Economy Technical Cycle

 Charities and thrift stores play an essential role in the reuse economy, mainly for textiles and household goods such as appliances and furniture.
-Well-known examples of this model in Canada are The Salvation Army, Goodwill, and Value Village.
-Many online services are now also facilitating the resale of these goods by individuals such as Craigslist, Etsy, and Facebook Marketplace.
+Example models include The Salvation Army, Goodwill, and Value Village.
+Many online services facilitate the resale of these goods by individuals.
+Examples include such as Craigslist, Etsy, and Facebook Marketplace.

 Refilleries are a retail business model where products, such as bulk food or personal and household care products, are sold via dispensing devices and consumers use their own containers to store/carry their products.
 As of 2021, there are over 100 refilleries in Canada.